logo

 Fortified foods

 These foods don’t have naturally occurring vitamins and minerals but are fortified with essential nutrients to meet the needs of your changing body.
-These products are labelled as ‘enriched’ and include a wide variety of options like flour, bread, rice, and even breakfast cereals.
+These products are labelled ‘enriched’ and include various options, such as flour, bread, rice, and breakfast cereals.

 To ensure you are getting enough folic acid, include a combination of supplements with fortified food in your pregnancy diet.